Malii61/MazeChallange/README.md

 # MazeChallange
  Case project for Jr. Unity Developer position at Rapsodo

- If you want to try the game.
-Execute Build/MazeChallange.exe
+ If you want to try the game execute Build/MazeChallange.exe